moggieuk/Happy-Hare/README.md

        -u for uninstall
     (no flags for safe re-install / upgrade)

-If you using ERCF v1.1 the original encoder can be problematic.
+Note to ERCF v1.1 users: the original encoder can be problematic.
 I new backward compatible alternative is available in the ERCF v2.0 project and it strongly recommened.
 If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](doc/ENCODER.md) - the better the encoder the better this software will work.

 <br>